viperproject/prusti-dev/prusti-common/README.md

 # prusti-common

-Common utilities used across the Prusti project.
+Common compiler-agnostic utilities used across the Prusti project.